hluk/CopyQ/docs/scripting-api.rst

    This won't hide notes and tags.

-   E.g. if you run following, window title and tool tip will be cleared:
+   Example -- clear window title and tool tip:

    ::